gatling/gatling/src/sphinx/quickstart.rst

   * Browse: browse the list of models
   * Edit: edit a given model

 We are going to extract those chains and store them into *objects*.
 Objects are native Scala singletons.
-For Java developers, consider them as the same kind of placeholder as static utilitary class.

 ::